m-ezekiel/twitterProfileAnalysis/README.md

 ### Installation

-Open RStudio and enter the following into the interactive command line to install the "twitteR" package.
+Open RStudio and enter the following into the interactive command line to install the [*twitteR* package](https://cran.r-project.org/web/packages/twitteR/twitteR.pdf).

 ```r
 # Install the 'twitteR' package